imp111/SoftUni/README.md

 # Software University Web Development Route
-This repo contains all of my exercises and homeworks from C# courses at SoftUni.
+This repository contains all of my exercises and homeworks from C# courses at SoftUni.

 ### :white_check_mark: Algorithms-Fundamentals-with-CSharp :heavy_check_mark:
 01. Recursion and Backtracking - Lab